What is Encryption?

 How do you provide privacy?
 Password protection?
 Windows has had that for years.
 Unfortunately, it blocks access to your entire computer and it has been a favorite of hackers so as to be comparatively easy to get around.

-There are many commercially available encryption programs available.
+There are many commercially available encryption apps available.
 Some free, some reasonably priced and some outrageously priced.
 Some will do your whole computer indiscriminately while others can be told exactly what to protect.

 You’ll do well to consider a program that lets you pick and choose exactly what files to encrypt.
 That's called Point Encryption.